RillingDev/rilling.dev/source/_posts/javascript-building-and-bundling-bundling-tools.md

 **Source: GitHub; 22.09.2019.**

 _(\*) Commits from 22.08 to 22.09.2019._

-_RequireJS was omitted because it is rarely used nowadays.
-Grunt and Gulp cover similar use cases to the tools listed above but have been omitted due to not having bundling as their main goal._

 _Update 2021: Several tools such as [Snowpack](https://www.snowpack.dev/), [Parcel](https://parceljs.org/), or [esbuild](https://esbuild.github.io/) have risen in popularity recently, but are not covered by this article._